DEVELOPING A CULTURE OF CONSERVATION IN THE CONGO

 In Ombo village, in the heart of the Republic of Congo, pygmy goats jostle for low-hanging leaves near the remains of an abandoned house.
 Here people are traditionally nomadic and never destroy a dwelling in case they come back to it but the rainforest has begun to absorb the house back into itself – sticks and mud disappearing beneath vines and leaves.

-The Congolese rainforest is the second largest rainforest on Earth and serves villagers as a grocery, pharmacy and hardware store.
-It’s even a bottle store as demonstrated by the chief and his buddies enjoying locally brewed palm wine.
-It’s a shock at first, but soon a common sight, to see young men dressed in shorts and flip-flops, armed with machetes and shotguns, disappearing into the lush undergrowth to hunt for bush meat.
+The Congo rainforest is the second-largest rainforest on Earth and serves villagers as a grocery, pharmacy and hardware store.
+It’s even a bottle store, as demonstrated by the chief and his buddies enjoying locally brewed palm wine.
+It’s a shock at first, but soon a common sight, to see young men dressed in shorts and flip-flops, armed with machetes and shotguns, disappearing into the lush undergrowth to hunt for bushmeat.

-The story goes that there was once a bush meat trader who came to the village with gorilla meat.
+The story goes that there was once a bushmeat trader who came to the village with gorilla meat.
 He was banished and the gorilla was buried with respect.
-Here in the Ndzehi region, bordering Odzala-Kokoua National Park, the killing of gorillas is not just illegal – it is taboo.
+Here in the Ndzehi region of Congo, bordering Odzala-Kokoua National Park, the killing of gorillas is not just illegal – it is taboo.

 While hunting cannot be banned completely since these communities depend on it for survival, there is a growing awareness and activity around conservation.
-Anti-poaching units patrol the forest and nighttime hunting is illegal.
-The hunting of endangered species, namely leopard, chimpanzees, forest elephants, bonobos and gorillas is outlawed.
+Anti-poaching units patrol the forest, and nighttime hunting is illegal.
+Hunting endangered species such as leopards, chimpanzees, forest elephants, bonobos and gorillas is outlawed.

-Traditionally, the rainforest has been a rich source of protein for villagers – teeming with porcupines, duikers, rodents, reptiles, hogs and numerous species of monkeys – but this once harmonious relationship is becoming strained as many hunters no longer practice subsistence hunting, but instead hunt on a larger scale, either selling meat to urban communities or loggers, where the demand for bush meat is growing, or selling illegal ivory.
-As logging increases and infrastructure improves, new roads allow bush meat to get to cities faster, and hunters access to modern weapons and technology.
-READ MORE about the influence of logging and hunting on gorillas (Takes you to another page in this magazine)
+Traditionally, the rainforest has been a rich source of protein for villagers – teeming with porcupines, duikers, rodents, reptiles, hogs and numerous species of monkeys – but this once harmonious relationship is becoming strained as many hunters no longer practice subsistence hunting, but instead hunt on a larger scale, either selling meat to urban communities or loggers, where the demand for bushmeat is growing, or selling illegal ivory.
+As logging increases and Congo infrastructure improves, new roads allow bush meat to get to cities faster, and hunters access modern weapons and technology.
+READ MORE about the influence of logging and hunting on gorillas.

-The people of Ndzehi had seen so many gorillas hunted as trophies, poached and shipped off to zoos, that at first they were hesitant to take this foreigner straight to them.
-They led Magda through the dense, green marantaceae (arrowroot) forests for days, testing her motives and her perseverance.
-After this grueling trial, they realised Magda was indeed there to help, and they packed up their entire village and moved with her to Lossi, an area with a large primate population.
+The people of Ndzehi had seen so many gorillas hunted as trophies, poached and shipped off to zoos that, at first, they were hesitant to take this foreigner straight to them.
+They led Magda through the dense, green Marantaceae (arrowroot) forests for days, testing her motives and perseverance.
+After this gruelling trial, they realised Magda was indeed there to help, and they packed up their entire village and moved with her to Lossi, an area just south of Odzala-Kokoua NP with a large primate population.
 The first tracker to work with her was a talented man named Zepherin Okoko.
-Two decades later Zepherin is still working with Magda and during my visit to Odzala-Kokoua, I was fortunate enough to go tracking with him.
+Two decades later, Zepherin is still working with Magda, and during my visit to Odzala-Kokoua, I was fortunate enough to go tracking with him.

 200kg of charging gorilla tends to elevate the heart into the throat

-Calvin is another tracker I spend a morning with and although he has only been working for Magda for the past two years, he’s been tracking his whole life.
+Calvin is another tracker I spend a morning with, and although he has only been working for Magda for the past two years, he’s been tracking his whole life.
 Calvin has a soft spot for Jupiter, the second habituated silverback that we visit.
-The previous evening, Calvin left Jupiter and his family not far from our camp so we stick to the trails where it’s easier to watch a tracker at work.
+The previous evening, Calvin left Jupiter and his family not far from our camp, so we stuck to the trails where it’s easier to watch a tracker at work.
 His senses seem heightened as he follows Jupiter’s fast-moving family.
 “They are playing games with us today,” he says.
-Despite their size, the gorillas move so swiftly and silently through the dense growth that the Congolese describe it as ‘swimming through the leaves’.
+Despite their size, the gorillas move swiftly and silently through the dense growth that the Congolese describe as ‘swimming through the leaves’.

 Gorillas move so swiftly the Congolese call it ‘swimming through the leaves’

-As we reach a clearing, Calvin points to a young male in the trees and then to Jupiter emerging from the marantaceae.
-A newborn frolics on the ground, walloping his little chest as Calvin chuckles with affection.
-The favourite part of his job is not only being able to share the wonder of the gorillas with guests, but also getting to know the gorillas personally – learning their behaviour, reactions and movements, which is largely what Magda’s research is about.
+As we reach a clearing, Calvin points to a young male in the trees and Jupiter emerging from the Marantaceae.
+A newborn frolics on the ground, walloping his little chest as Calvin chuckles affectionately.
+The favourite part of his job is not only being able to share the wonder of the gorillas with guests but also getting to know the gorillas personally – learning their behaviour, reactions and movements, which is largely what Magda’s research is about.

 Ebola killed 130 of the 143 gorillas Magda had been working with

 Leaving Ombo in the glow of dusk, I am struck again by the abandoned house – the roof has caved in as the lush vegetation quietly overwhelms it.
-The longer I spend in the rainforest, the more I notice the abundance of life supported by a delicate eco-system; not just the give and take between plants and insects, birds and mammals, but also the delicate balance between humans and the forest.
-I am dejected by the impact of humans on our world but I am also filled with hope that the love people have for their homes combined with conservation efforts, will create a shift in values.
-And as jobs are created and families are educated, the inhabitants of this precious Congolese rainforest will, in turn, become its most potent protector.
+The longer I spend in the Congo rainforest, the more I notice the abundance of life supported by a delicate ecosystem; not just the give and take between plants and insects, birds and mammals, but also the delicate balance between humans and the forest.
+I am dejected by the impact of humans on our world, but I am also filled with hope that the love people have for their homes, combined with conservation efforts, will create a shift in values.
+And as jobs are created, and families are educated, the inhabitants of this precious Congo rainforest will, in turn, become its most potent protector.

-SOPHIE SMITH is a Cape Town based photojournalist who works for African safari experts, go2africa.
-With a background in journalism, education and marketing, she aims to use her photography to bring awareness to humanitarian and conservation causes around the world, but particularly in Africa.
+SOPHIE SMITH is a Cape Town-based photojournalist.
+With a background in journalism, education and marketing, she aims to use her photography to bring awareness to humanitarian and conservation causes worldwide, particularly in Africa.
 She also dabbles in wedding photography and portraiture but when she isn’t taking photos she loves road-tripping adventures with her husband, rock climbing, hiking, long runs and quality time with friends (especially when there is good food involved).
-Sophie visited Odzala-Kokoua National Park in the Republic of Congo to photograph and write our main feature, THE LIVING FOREST.
-Sophie’s images can also be enjoyed in the gallery, THINGS YOU FIND IN THE FOREST.